Arctic Circle (organization)

 Arctic Circle is an organization founded by former President of Iceland Ólafur Ragnar Grímsson, former Alaska Dispatch Publisher Alice Rogoff, former Premier of Greenland Kuupik Kleist and other partners.
 The organization's mission is to facilitate dialogue among political and business leaders, environmental experts, scientists, indigenous representatives, and other international stakeholders to address issues facing the Arctic as a result of climate change and melting sea ice.
-The Arctic Circle styles itself as an international organization with a Secretariat based in Reykjavik, Iceland.
+The Arctic Circle styles itself as an international organization with a Secretariat based in Reykjavík, Iceland.

 History

-At his introduction of Arctic Circle organization on April 15, 2013, at the National Press Club in Washington, Iceland President Ólafur Ragnar Grímsson said that "the Arctic has suffered from a lack of global awareness and, as a result, a lack of effective governance.
+At his introduction of Arctic Circle organization on April 15, 2013, at the National Press Club in Washington, D.C., Iceland President Ólafur Ragnar Grímsson said that "the Arctic has suffered from a lack of global awareness and, as a result, a lack of effective governance.
 In the past, the region did not matter to the world's decision-makers and was largely forgotten.
 Now, with sea-ice levels at their lowest point in recorded history, the world is waking up to the challenges and opportunities the Arctic presents for its citizens as well as those who live in lower latitudes."

 Participants in Arctic Circle's events since its inaugural Assembly in October 2013 have included institutional and governmental representatives, political and policy leaders, scientists and experts, activists, and indigenous people from the Arctic countries, as well as Asia, Europe, and elsewhere.
 Topics of focus have included sea melt and extreme weather, security in the Arctic, fisheries and ecosystem management, indigenous rights, shipping and transportation, infrastructure, Arctic resources, and tourism.